Planning A Trip to Channel Islands National Park: 7 Mistakes to Avoid

 #1 Not planning (and reserving) ahead

-View of the ocean from the mountain in Channel Islands National Park.
+Aerial view of ocean and beach in Channel Islands National Park.

 A Channel Islands National Park visit requires a bit more pre-trip strategy than your average park visit.
 The biggest blunder you could make?
 Not planning and reserving ahead.
 Imagine the sea breeze on your face, the anticipation of island exploration… only to find out the boat you need is fully booked.
 Bummer, right?